official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 and that he had been able to extend the range of his ballistic missile programme”.
 That raises two key questions.

-•  Did Mr Blair’s statements in whole or in part go further than the assessed
+*  Did Mr Blair’s statements in whole or in part go further than the assessed
-•  Did that matter?
+*  Did that matter?

 intelligence?

 537. The Inquiry is not questioning Mr Blair’s belief, which he consistently reiterated in his evidence to the Inquiry, or his legitimate role in advocating Government policy.

-73

-Executive Summary538.
-But the deliberate selection of a formulation which grounded the statement in what Mr Blair believed, rather than in the judgements which the JIC had actually reached in its assessment of the intelligence, indicates a distinction between his beliefs and the JIC’s actual judgements.
+538. But the deliberate selection of a formulation which grounded the statement in what Mr Blair believed, rather than in the judgements which the JIC had actually reached in its assessment of the intelligence, indicates a distinction between his beliefs and the JIC’s actual judgements.